koendv/si5351-clock-generator/README.md

 ## Software

 The CH552E is a 24MHz 8051 with 16 kbyte flash, 1 kbyte ram, and built-in usb.
 This is enough for many things.
 A small c program runs the usb serial console and configures the clock generator using I2C.
-The software generates a single-ended clock on pin D-.
 Use [ch55xduino](https://github.com/DeqingSun/ch55xduino) to compile.

 Crystal frequency and crystal capacitance are hardcoded in the source code.
 If the crystal is changed, the source code has to be changed, too.

-At the moment, the software configures a clock for frequencies between 8 kHz and 200MHz.
-This is sufficient for my needs.
+The software configures two clocks with frequencies between 8 kHz and 200MHz.

 Program source and compiled firmware are on [github](https://github.com/koendv/si5351-clock)

 ## Compiled binary

 Firmware can be uploaded using  [the command line](https://hackaday.io/page/137447-flashing-the-ch552-dev-board-from-the-command-line):

 - Disconnect the clock generator from usb
 - Press button "Download"
 - With button "Download" pressed, connect the clock generator to usb
 - Wait one second
 - Release button "Download"
 - Run ```vnproch55x -r 16 -t CH552 si5351-clock.ino.hex```

 vnproch55x [binaries](https://github.com/DeqingSun/ch55xduino/tree/ch55xduino/ch55xduino/tools) and [source](https://github.com/DeqingSun/vnproch551)

 ## Conclusion

 A clock generator is presented with good accuracy and temperature stability, a wide frequency range, and low cost.
 The clock generator is a small, self-contained device, that needs no external software to use.

 *not truncated*